TRIO SATIE – ABOUT

 One of their ambitions is to make the sometimes ”too intellectual” French classical music from the 20th century comprehensible and enjoyable to a broader public, hence;

-Mrs. Piganiol introduces and explains the music and sometimes tells amusing anecdotes between most of the musical pieces, thus providing the audience with sufficient information to just lean back and enjoy the music, maybe even with a smile on their face (lips);-)
+Mrs Piganiol introduces and explains the music and sometimes tells amusing anecdotes between most of the musical pieces, thus providing the audience with sufficient information to just lean back and enjoy the music, maybe even with a smile on their face (lips);-)

-Another ambition is to expand the trio for the sake of greater variety and in order to add extra color to each concert.
+Another ambition is to expand the trio for the sake of greater variety and in order to add extra colour to each concert.
 Therefore local musicians, friends and colleagues are invited to take part.

 Since 2012 they have made a great contribution to the Frederiksberg public at "Metronomen", by giving a dozen concerts.

-The laid-back atmosphere of this kind of ”café-concert” is cozy and makes it easy for the public to enjoy the French music from the 20th century… SATIE, Ravel, Bizet, Poulenc, Debussy, Ibert, Roussel, Fauré amongst others…
+The laid-back atmosphere of this kind of ”café-concert” is cosy and makes it easy for the public to enjoy the French music from the 20th century… SATIE, Ravel, Bizet, Poulenc, Debussy, Ibert, Roussel, Fauré amongst others…